Skip to main content

 Ge HY, et al. Contribution of the local and referred pain from active myofascial trigger points in fibromyalgia syndrome.
 PAIN 147(1-3);233-40, 2009.
 Abstract

-A journal report showing that a fatiguing muscle contraction of the trapezius occurs more rapidly in fibromyalgia patients because of the presence of MTPs.
-In addition, the MTPs give off electrical activity, sending signals into the central nervous system and causing reduced pain threshold in a distant muscle in the leg.
-This study explains why exercising one muscle can lead to more pain in other distant muscles in the body and it was also part of the AFSA-funded study to Dr. Ge.
+Another report by Ge shows that a fatiguing muscle contraction of the trapezius occurs more rapidly in fibromyalgia patients due to MTPs.
+In addition, the MTPs give off electrical activity, sending signals into the central nervous system and causing reduced pain threshold in a distant leg muscle.
+This study explains why exercising one muscle leads to more pain in other muscles in the body.
+It was also part of the AFSA-funded study to Dr. Ge and is described in the article: Keeping Aches Under Control.

 Ge HY, et al. Descending pain modulation and its interaction with peripheral sensitization following sustained isometric muscle contraction in fibromyalgia.
 Eur J Pain 16(2):196-203, 2012.
 Abstract